ahmedzaki98/react-phone-e-commerce-app/README.md

 # Image Search Engine

 ## Description
-the project is a Phone E-Commerce that you can buy you favorite phone easy
+the project is a Phone E-Commerce that you can buy your favorite phone easy

 ## Techs: